raboud/HMSBackend/vsts-docs/builds/xamarin-android.md

 Add a "NuGet restore" task and enter the following configuration:

-1. Enter `eShopOnContainers-Android.sln` in "Path to solution, packages.config, or project.json".
+1. Enter `HMS-Android.sln` in "Path to solution, packages.config, or project.json".
 This sln is created ex professo for the build and contains only the Xamarin Android project plus the Xamarin Forms one.

 ![Android Build Step 1](images/android-build-step1.png)